-The marvel of the 30-30 club is predicated on the rare combination of speed and power it takes to swipe 30 bases _and _bash 30 homers in the same season.
-The feat has been pulled off just 61 times in baseball history, most recently by Cedric Mullins, the first player to do so in an Orioles uniform.
+The marvel of the 30-30 club is predicated on the rare combination of speed and power it takes to swipe 30 bases and bash 30 homers in the same season.
+The feat has been pulled off just 62 times in baseball history, most recently by Cedric Mullins, the first player to do so in an Orioles uniform.
 Before Mullins, the most recent player to achieve the feat was Ronald Acuña Jr., who became the second-youngest player with a 30-30 season.
 Two players joined the club in 2018: Cleveland's Jose Ramirez and Boston's Mookie Betts.

 Here is a team-by-team breakdown of the 30-30 club, ranked in order from the team with the most 30-30 seasons to least -- there are actually eight teams that have never had someone pull off the feat.
 (Note: We list franchises together, even if the club moved.)